 This video explains What is Mechatronics?

 Known by several terms, “mechatronics” or “electro-mechanical technician,” the United States Bureau of Labor Statistics (BLS) describes the work as combining mechanical technology with electrical and electronic circuitry.
 Technicians install, troubleshoot, repair, upgrade and test electronic and computer-controlled mechanical systems often involving robotic assembly machines.
 Jobs are primarily found in factories, power plants and other utilities, communications companies, mining and scientific research and development areas.
-Skilled mechatronic technicians earn average salaries of $54,070 (BLS, May 2012).
+Skilled mechatronic technicians earn average salaries in Arizona of $52,850 (BLS, 17-3024 May 2013).

 The NPC Mechatronics Engineering Technology (MET) program offers the Associate of Applied Science (AAS) degree.